matheusleandroo/nodejs-crud/README.md

 # NodeJS CRUD

-A simple project to have a rest crud api with nodejs.
+A simple project to have a rest crud api with NodeJS.

 <h3>Getting Started</h3>